 In analyzing this class of models, we will treat three topics: \begin{enumerate} \item the mass splitting between bosons and fermions that arises at one-loop order; \item the vacuum energy that arises at two-loop order; \item the mechanism by which a Goldstone fermion appears in supersymmetric Ward identities, signaling the spontaneous breakdown of supersymmetry.\end{enumerate}

 The three points are treated respectively in sections \ref{mass}, \ref{dilaton}, and \ref{supersym}.
 In section \ref{mass}, we begin by summarizing the insights of the original papers \cite{DIS,ADS,GrSe,AS,DSW}.
 Then we go on and explain how this example illustrates a general procedure to regularize conditionally convergent integrals in superstring perturbation theory.
 In section \ref{dilaton}, we show that the two-loop vacuum energy in the same model can be understood by the same methods.
-(There is one important gap in our analysis here that hopefully can be filled in subsequent work.)
 In section \ref{supersym}, we first explain the general formulation of a supersymmetric Ward identity in superstring perturbation theory, along the lines of section 8 of \cite{Revisited}, and then implement this in detail at the one-loop level in our illustrative class of models, showing the appearance of a Goldstone fermion contribution.

 We aim in this paper for an informal explanation, though sections \ref{dilaton} and \ref{supersym} both have concluding sections with technical details.
 The reader who works through the present paper -- or even most of it, without the more technical parts -- should emerge with a fairly clear picture of some of the points that caused difficulty in the literature of the 1980's on superstring perturbation theory.
 Among other things, it should become clear that the phenomena are best described in terms of the full set of bosonic and fermionic variables.